SXNPYN/CoBreeder_for_GhostWolves/README.md

 ## Excluded Individuals & Disallowed Pairings

-1. You will be shown a preview of the individuals file in table format.
+1. If "EX" was specified on the command line, you will be shown a preview of the individuals file in table format.
 Each individual will have an ID on the far left hand side, starting at 0.
 2. You will first be prompted to specify disallowed pairings.
    - To disallow pairings between individual 4 and 8, and 0 and 1 you will type: 4-8, 0-1
    - Order does not matter here.
 For example, you could also type: 1-0, 8-4